 What is the Least Restrictive Environment?

-Although some children need to be in a special day class throughout the school day, many don’t.
-Too often children with disabilities are relegated to special classes where they have no interaction with their nondisabled peers.
-This sometimes happens even though these children would benefit from learning by the side of their nondisabled peers in a regular education class.
+Too often children with disabilities are segregated and isolated in special classes where they have no interaction with their non-disabled peers.
+This occurs even though most of these children would benefit from learning by the side of their non-disabled peers.
+And their non-disabled peers would benefit from their inclusion in the general education classroom.

 Get in Touch with Our Firm.